kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 A single pod update changing multiple containers will be considered separate resize attempts.

 Labels:
 - `resource` - what resource.
 Possible values: `cpu`, or `memory`.
-If more than one of these resource types is changing in the resize request, we increment the counter multiple times, once for each.
+If more than one of these is changing in the resize request, we increment the counter multiple times, once for each.
-- `type` - what type of resource is being resized.
-Possible values: `limits`, or `requests`.
-If more than one of these resource types is changing in the resize request, we increment the counter multiple times, once for each.
+- `requirement` - Possible values: `limits`, or `requests`.
+If more than one of these is changing in the resize request, we increment the counter multiple times, once for each.
 - `operation` -  whether the resize is an increase or a decrease.
 Possible values: `increase`, `decrease`, `add`, or `remove`.
 - `namespace` - the namespace of the pod.